 S2 (a): Standing Dumbbell Curl

-It is the most effective biceps strengthening exercise for building arms that are not only muscular but symmetrical too.
+It is the most effective bicep-strengthening exercise for building arms that are not only muscular but symmetrical, too.

 How To Do It

-- Stand straight, keeping feet shoulder-width apart, grab a pair of dumbbells by your side.
+1. Stand straight, keeping feet shoulder-width apart, and grab a pair of dumbbells by your side.

-- Your palms should be facing upwards.
+2. Your palms should be facing upward.
 Tension should be on the biceps.

 Tips

-The seated dumbbell tricep extension is a variation of the tricep extension and an exercise used to isolate the muscles of the triceps.
+The seated dumbbell tricep extension is a variation of the tricep extension and an exercise used to isolate the triceps muscles.

 It is particularly useful in targeting the long head of the triceps muscle.
-Having a larger and denser long head will give you an overall appearance of a larger tricep.
+Having a larger and denser long head will give you the overall appearance of a larger tricep.

 How To Do It

-- Bend at the elbows and squeeze your triceps, slowly lower the dumbbell behind your head.
+3. Bend at the elbows and, squeeze your triceps, slowly lower the dumbbell behind your head.

 Tips